tosin-e/tosin-e/README.md

 *These are personal projects I am currently working on or planning to undertake to enhance my skills and apply my learning in practical scenarios:*

 ## [Elsa](https://tosin-e-elsa-summarizer.hf.space)
-Elsa is an AI-powered text summarizer that condenses lengthy documents into concise summaries.
-It features a responsive front-end built with HTML and CSS, a Python back-end utilizing advanced natural language processing with Transformers and PyTorch, and is deployed via a seamless web interface.
+Elsa is an AI-powered text summarizer that condenses lengthy documents into concise summaries using advanced NLP techniques with Transformers and PyTorch.
+It's accessible via a web interface powered by Gradio and Hugging Face.

 [Comprehensive Report](https://github.com/tosin-e/tosin-e/blob/main/comprehensive-report.md)